-- Several habitats for urban wildlife within gardens along Coast Road. - resource.
+- Several habitats for urban wildlife within gardens along Coast Road. - The River Estuary/sea immediately adjacent to the south of the site provides an important wildlife resource.

-- Residential properties along Coast Road. - St. Peter and St. Paul Church, at the southern end of the High Street.
-A cluster of commercial properties (small shops/café) opposite the church, along the western side of Coast Road.
+- Residential properties along Coast Road. - St. Peter and St. Paul Church, at the southern end of the High Street. - A cluster of commercial properties (small shops/café) opposite the church, along the western side of Coast Road.